-Each sentence has its own semantic graph to which the sentence is a distinguished node and the graph is composed of all sentences on which, according to the truth value conditions, the truth value of a given sentence hereditarily depends.
-To determine the truth value of a given sentence, according to the classical truth value conditions, we must investigate the truth values of all sentences which it shows, then possibly, for the same reasons, the truth values of the sentences which these sentences show, and so on.
-Every such path along the arrows of the graph leads to atomic sentences (because the complexity of sentences decreases along the path).
+Each sentence has its own semantic graph to which the sentence is a distinguished node, and the graph is composed of all sentences on which, according to the truth value conditions, the truth value of a given sentence hereditarily depends.13 tences (because the complexity of sentences decreases along the path).
 In situations where a language doesn't talk about the truth values of its own sentences, the truth values of its atomic sentences don't depend on the truth values of some other sentences.
-They are the leafs of the semantic graph of a given sentence.
-To investigate their truth values we must investigate external reality they are talking about.
+The atomic sentences are the leaves of the semantic graph of the given sentence.
+To investigate their truth values, we must investigate external reality they are talking about.
 The classical assumption of a language is that every atomic sentence has a definite truth value.
 So, the procedure of determination of the truth value of the given sentence stops and gives a definite truth value, True or False.
-Formally, it is secured by the recursion principle which says that there is a unique function from sentences to truth values, which obeys the classical truth value conditions and its values on atomic sentences are identical to externally given truth values.
-Such is, for example, the language of a scientific field, but not the everyday language in which there are frequent discussions about the truthfulness of claims made by others.
+Formally, this is secured by the recursion principle which says that there is a unique function from sentences to truth values, which obeys the classical truth value conditions and its values on atomic sentences are identical to externally given truth values.14 Such is, for example, the language of a scientific field, but not the everyday language in which there are frequent discussions about the truthfulness of claims made by others.
 In such situations, the above analysis can be, and is, disrupted when atomic sentences use the truth predicate to speak of the truth values of other sentences of the language.
-These are sentences of the form $T(\overline{\varphi})$ , where "T" is the symbol for the truth predicate "to be true", and $\overline{\varphi}$ is the name of a sentence $\varphi$ of the language.
-Such an atomic sentence is not a leaf of a semantic graph, but points with an arrow to the sentence $\varphi$ on which its truth value depends:
+These are sentences of the form $T(\overline{\varphi})$, where "T" is the symbol for the truth predicate "to be true", and $\overline{\varphi}$ is the name of a sentence φ of the language.
+Such an atomic sentence is not a leaf of a semantic graph, but points with an arrow to the sentence φ on which its truth value depends: